josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 1. Leave the form open and open your Azure Databricks workspace in another browser tab.
 You will retrieve the Access token and cluster id here.

-1. In Azure Databricks, select the Account icon in the top right corner of the window, then select **User Settings**.
+1. In Azure Databricks, select the Account icon in the top corner of the window, then select **User Settings**

     ![Select account icon, then user settings](media/databricks-select-user-settings.png 'Azure Databricks user account settings')